 Prerequisites: AUT 101, AUT 106, AUT 107, AUT 110 and AUT 115.

-Corequisites: AUT 256.

 Provides an understanding of the basic principles and theory of planetary gear sets, torque converters and hydraulic controls as applied to automatic transmissions.
 Includes construction, operation and overhaul of current transmission types with emphasis on diagnosis, service and procedures to conform to current service manuals.
+A self-paced course.